It can be a black box for grant seekers. A huge headache for grantmakers.

 If awarding funding is a conversation, this part of the process is the workshop.

 After funding has been awarded, grantmakers and organizations dig into the results of the work to understand their impact.
-Rather than one big data dump at the end of a grant engagement, encourage organizations to share interim progress reports throughout the grant cycle to help refine the grantmaking process.
+Rather than one big data dump at the end of a grant engagement, Submittable customers encourage organizations to share interim progress reports throughout the grant cycle with surveys or additional forms to help refine the grantmaking process.

 Skilled grantmakers use this mid-course data to support organizations in their execution of grant objectives while sometimes even offering additional resources (beyond the initial funding) to help with execution.
 To the extent that it’s helpful, dig into the nitty-gritty with organizations and be supportive with connections and other non-monetary resources where possible.